sparameswaran/nsx-t-gen/docs/faqs.md

     ....
   ```
 * Adding additional T1 Routers or Logical Switches
-  Modify the parameters to specify additional T1 routers or switches and rerun add-routers.
+  * Modify the parameters to specify additional T1 routers or switches and rerun add-routers.
 * Adding additional T0 Routers
-  Only one T0 Router can be created during a run of the pipeline.
+  * Only one T0 Router can be created during a run of the pipeline.
 But additional T0Routers can be added by  modifying the parameters and rerunning the add-routers and config-nsx-t-extras jobs.
     * Create a new copy or edit the parameters to modify the T0Router definition.
     * Edit T0Router references across T1 Routers as well as any tags that should be used to identify a specific T0Router.
     * Add or edit any additional ip blocks or pools, nats, lbrs
     * Register parameters with the pipeline
     * Rerun add-routers followed by config-nsx-t-extras job group
-* Add additional edges after first install.
-  Recommend planning ahead of time and create the edges all in the beginning rather than adding them later.
-  If its really required, recommend manually installing any additional edges using direct deployment of OVAs while ensuring the names are following previously installed edge instance name convention (like nsx-t-edge-0?), then update the parameters to specify the additional edge ips (assuming they use the same edge naming convention) and let the controller (as part of the base-install or just full-install) to do a rejoin of the edges followed by other jobs/tasks.